daboynb/windows_scripts/README.md

 - Download the windows ISO from microsoft
 - Run the bat file and select when asked the ISO file
 - Wait... the edited ISO will be available on your desktop

+If you use rufus to flash DO NOT SELECT ANYTHING LIKE LOCAL ACCOUNT, BYPASS ETC ... it will overwrites the unattend.xml and the installation will FAIL.